-Sharing stories is an ancient and multi-functional tradition that First Nations communities have shared for over 60,000 years.
+Sharing stories is an ancient and multi-functional tradition that Aboriginal and Torres Strait Islander communities have shared for over 60,000 years.

-In the past, the practice of storytelling has supported the social and emotional wellbeing of First Nations communities.
+In the past, the practice of storytelling has supported the social and emotional wellbeing of Aboriginal and Torres Strait Islander communities.
 Storytelling is a way of passing vital knowledge down through generations; stories which contain careful and important messages about how to care for, protect and nurture each other, with roles and responsibilities clearly defined.
 They include how to care for Country, waters, land and the animals that sustain and support existence.

 Through the telling and retelling of these interconnected stories, children learn valuable lessons about their responsibilities to their family, community and the land.
 These stories were and continue to be vital in the sustainability and prosperity of the world’s oldest continuous culture.

 Annie Rankine (1969): My father used to tell us children of a special group of stars which is called the Seven Sisters, and before they were moving we weren’t allowed to swim because the dandelions were in bloom then, and it was said that when the dandelions are out the water is still chill, and this is why our people are very strict and don’t allow us to swim.

 When the flowers all died off and the stars moved over a bit further, this is when we were allowed to swim because in that time the dandelion flower which would cause a fever to anyone would not be out to make us sick.
 So, this is how we were taught the old people’s way of living.

 Many a time I tried to sneak past, go down to the lake and get away from my dad, but he would be waiting right on the dot for me, and then one whistle from him; we’d know that straightway we had to run, we knew we were wrong.
 All this will be in my memories and I’ll never forget, because it remains so dear to me; taking notice of my father, being brought up that way; this will ever be in my memories.